haleighlv/haleighlv/README.md

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.
-- [ ]x Different styles for active, hover and focus states.
+- [ x]xDifferent styles for active, hover and focus states.
-- [ ] Include JavaScript to add some dynamic elements to your site.
+- [x ] Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)
 ​
 ### Screenshots
 > Please include the following: